MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/overview.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-The Dynamics 365 for Field Service business application helps you deliver onsite support at customer locations by providing the tools you need to manage work orders, scheduling, your mobile workforce, and more.
+The Dynamics 365 for Field Service business application helps you deliver onsite support at customer locations.
+The Field Service application provides the tools you need to manage work orders, scheduling, your mobile workforce, and more.

 Here are some examples of the types of organizations that use the application to manage their field service:

-- **Manufacturing**   A medical device manufacturer sells machines to hospitals and clinics, and uses the application to manage maintenance services over the lifetime of the machines.
+- **Manufacturing** -  A medical device manufacturer sells machines to hospitals and clinics, and uses the application to manage maintenance services over the lifetime of the machines.
-- **Utilities**   A fiber optic cable utility company uses the appliation to respond to outages by dispatching technicians to problem areas.
+- **Utilities** -  A fiber optic cable utility company uses the appliation to respond to outages by dispatching technicians to problem areas.
-- **Health care**   An  in-home health care service service provider uses the application to schedule and dispatch healthcare workers to administer medicine and other care to multiple patients.
+- **Health care**  - An  in-home health care service service provider uses the application to schedule and dispatch healthcare workers to administer medicine and other care to multiple patients.
-- **Equipment maintenance**   A facilities manager uses the application to deliver maintenance and repair services for heating and cooling equipment.
+- **Equipment maintenance** -  A facilities manager uses the application to deliver maintenance and repair services for heating and cooling equipment.

 ## What's included in Field Service